katchen1/Twitter/README.md

 Describe any challenges encountered while building the app.

 * Tried to nest a horizontal images ListView inside the vertical tweets RecyclerView.
 Realized that ListViews are vertical; easier to nest another RecyclerView.
 Referred to https://section.io/engineering-education/android-nested-recycler-view/ for implementing nested RecyclerViews.
+* Cannot access each tweet's reply count from the Twitter API because the key "reply_count" within the JSON tweet object is only available with the Premium and Enterprise tier products.

 ## Open-source libraries used